gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     Now you have sent an increment command to the program.
 After processing the counter will be incremented to `1`.

-5. Repeat the steps 2 with `0x676574` payload (this is `get` command).
+5. Repeat the step 2 with `0x676574` payload (this is `get` command).
 This will send a get command to the program.

 6. Press the <kbd>Mailbox</kbd> button to enter the mailbox and find the reply.